Welcome to the Undergraduate English Honors Program!

-Because the Honors thesis represents an important achievement in a particular genre of writing (whether critical or creative or a mix of the two), students should apply to do Honors work in a field in which they already have significant experience, usually from classes taken during the first three years of the undergraduate curriculum in English.
+The Honors thesis represents an important achievement in a particular genre of writing (whether critical or creative or a mix of the two), so students should apply to do Honors work in a field in which they already have significant experience, usually from classes taken during the first three years of the undergraduate curriculum in English.
 In most cases, the Honors thesis should be viewed as the culmination of a sustained interest in a set of critical and/or creative questions and issues.
 The Honors Program in English welcomes critical, creative, interdisciplinary, mixed genre, and hybrid creative/critical projects.

-The Program begins with the application process in the spring of a student's junior year.
+The program begins with the application process in the spring of a student's junior year.
 Following a successful application process, Honors students will begin preliminary reading and writing over the summer.
-Candidates will take a Proseminar (3 credits) in the fall of their senior year and begin work on their theses--work which continues into the spring.
+Candidates will take a Proseminar (3 credits) in the fall of their senior year and begin work on their theses—work which continues into the spring.
 Students will complete a substantial portion of the thesis by the end of the fall Proseminar.
 At the completion of the Proseminar, the thesis mentor and the Proseminar director will evaluate the student's work and determine whether the student should proceed to the completion of the thesis.
 In a case of discrepancy between the mentor and the Proseminar director, the Honors Committee will read the student's work on the thesis to that point and consult with both faculty members in order to make a final decision.

-Work done on the thesis during the spring term constitutes a required 1-credit course, which represents the completion of the thesis in coordination with the mentor.
-Students will continue to have the option of meeting to workshop under the supervision of the English Honors Director.
-However, only two formal group meetings are required in the spring term.
-The final draft of the thesis is due by 5pm on March 17, 2017 to both the faculty mentor and Academic Administrator, Jessica Marr.
+In the spring of their senior year, each student will complete their thesis and enroll in a 3-credit thesis course, which combines a weekly workshop guided by the proseminar director with independent study with the student's mentor.
+The final draft of the thesis is due in mid-spring, and is submitted both to the faculty mentor and Office Coordinator.
 Theses differ in length depending on their topics and genres, but the recommended length is 40–60 pages.
 Honors theses should not exceed 100 pages in length.

 In April during their Senior year, successful candidates (those receiving a minimum of an "A-" in the judgment of the student's faculty mentor and a second anonymous faculty reader chosen by the Honors Committee) will make brief presentations of their thesis projects at an open meeting of the Thesis Colloquium, to which all faculty and students are invited.
 Their achievements are recognized and celebrated at this event.